CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

     python3 traffic_generator.py

 Afterwards, you will find a newly created or updated ``flow_round3.txt`` file.
 Note that in following process, especially in multi-flow training and evaluating process of starter-kit, we rename the file with ``flow_round3_flow*.txt`` and then create a new config file in ``cfg/simulator_round3_flow*.cfg``.
-To align with the code, you should make sure that your data and configuration file keep this format.
+To align with the code, you should make sure that the name of traffic flow file match with the configuration file.